hcsaba1982/ms-advanced/advanced training/8-egress-gateway/README.md

 ### 8.2.1.EGW

-Deploy the Egress gateway with the desire label to be used as an identifier later by Namespace and App Workload for using this Egress Gateway.
-In this example the label we are using is `egress-code: red`.
-This will be referenced in future annotations to stitc the communication end to end.
+Deploy the Egress gateway with the desired label to be used as an selector by namespace and app workloads using this Egress Gateway.
+In this example, the label we are using is `egress-code: red`.
 Please also note the IP Pool assigned to this Egress Gateway.
 In the cni.projectcalico.org/ipv4pools annotation, the IP Pool can be specified either by its name (e.g. egress-ippool-1) or by its CIDR (e.g. 10.58.0.0/31).

 ```
-kubectl create -f 8.1-egress-gw.yaml
+kubectl apply -f -<<EOF
+apiVersion: apps/v1
+kind: DaemonSet
+metadata:
+  name: egress-gateway
+  namespace: app1
+  labels:
+    egress-code: red
+spec:
+  selector:
+    matchLabels:
+      egress-code: red
+  template:
+    metadata:
+      annotations:
+        cni.projectcalico.org/ipv4pools: "[\"10.50.0.0/31\"]"
+      labels:
+        egress-code: red
+    spec:
+      imagePullSecrets:
+      - name: egress-pull-secret
+      nodeSelector:
+        kubernetes.io/os: linux
+      containers:
+      - name: egress-gateway
+        image: quay.io/tigera/egress-gateway:v3.7.0
+        env:
+        - name: EGRESS_POD_IP
+          valueFrom:
+            fieldRef:
+              fieldPath: status.podIP
+        securityContext:
+          privileged: true
+      terminationGracePeriodSeconds: 0
+EOF
 ```

 ## 8.2.2.
 Connect the namespace to the gateways it should use